Sasakawa Peace Foundation

 Features of our foundation

-We are conducting research on ocean policy, policy proposals, and dissemination of information with the aim of "coexistence between humankind and the ocean."
+OPRI conducts research on ocean policy, creates policy proposals, and shares information in pursuit of coexistence between humankind and the ocean.
 As an example of our achievements, we contributed to the enactment of the Basic Ocean Law in 2007.
-We are conducting cross-sectional research in collaboration with knowledgeble people and experts in various fields in order to solve urgent marine problems from a global perspective.
+We conduct cross-sectional research in collaboration with experts in various fields to confront urgent ocean challenges from a global perspective.

-The Sasakawa Peace Foundation is one of the largest foundations in Asia with its asset size, but it has only about 100 employees in total.
-Therefore, each individual is expected to be aware of the problem at each moment and has a strong commitment to the operation of the foundation.
+While SPF is one of the largest foundations in Asia in asset size, the foundation has only about 100 employees.
+We expect every staff member to have issue awareness and a strong commitment to the overall management of the foundation.

 Photo of the SPF building

-The foundation building located in Toranomon (Minato Ward, Tokyo), was completed in September 2015, and has a bright and open atmosphare.
+The Sasakawa Peace Foundation Building, located in Toranomon (Minato Ward, Tokyo), was completed in September 2015, and features a bright and open atmosphere.

-The top floor of the building has an international conference hall that can accomodate 300 people.
-It is used for holding lectures and international conferences.
+The top floor of the building has an International Conference Hall that can seat up to 300 people.
+It is used for holding public events and international conferences.

-The staff cafeteria on the upper floors has a bright atmosphare and our staff loves it!
-Other than that, we also have a lounge to serve visiters from all over the world as well as a meeting space for daily use.
+The staff cafeteria on the upper floors of the building has a bright atmosphere and our staff loves it!
+We also have a lounge to welcome visitors from all over the world as well as to serve as a meeting space for staff.

 Contact Us